nathanielmata/markdown-notes-capstone-client/README.md

 #### Landing Page

+- as an UNREGISTERED USER/REGISTERED USER
+- I want to go to a landing page that introduces the app and explains its features and provides links to sign-in page, sign-up page and the try-it-out editor.
+- So I can learn more about the app and how it works

+---

+#### Landing Page

 - as an UNREGISTERED USER
-- I want to write a note in a Markdown editor while previewing the output HTML
+- I want to try out the editor without registering and create a note in a Markdown editor while previewing the output HTML
-- So I can save my note as a Markdown or HTML file to my computer
+- So I can export my note as a Markdown or HTML file to my computer

 ---